About Us

 • NutriSTEP® is a parent-administered 17-item questionnaire that covers the nutritional risk constructs for the preschool population (3-5 years).
 It is a fast and simple way to assess eating habits and identify nutrition problems early, including growth and overweight issues.

-• Networking and Referrals
+• Networking

 • Information and Knowledge Exchange